 Silence – Virtual Residency for Deaf Communities in Indonesia and Wales

-SILENCE is a collaboration between the Makassar International Writers’ Festival (Indonesia) and Literature Across Frontiers in Wales that explores the experiences of D/deaf communities during the Covid-19 pandemic through the work of two young artists mentored by creative practitioners who guide them to find ways to communicate through writing illustration and media.
-Emerging Deaf dancer and writer Fitrah Ramadhan is mentored by author Erni Aladjai and festival director Lily Yulianti Farid and to write his first book.
-In Wales, Safyan Iqbal is developing his visual storytelling skills with novelist Niall Griffiths to create a video.
+SILENCE was a collaboration between the Makassar International Writers’ Festival (Indonesia) and Literature Across Frontiers in Wales that explored the experiences of D/deaf communities during the Covid-19 pandemic through the work of two young artists mentored by creative practitioners who guided them to find ways to communicate through writing illustration and media.
+Emerging Deaf dancer and writer Fitrah Ramadhan was mentored by author Erni Aladjai and festival director Lily Yulianti Farid and to write his first book.
+In Wales, Safyan Iqbal developed his visual storytelling skills with novelist Niall Griffiths and created a video telling his story.

-A digital session at this year’s Makassar International Writers Festival will present the two artists and their mentors in an online public event which can be viewed live or on MWIF You Tube Channel.
+A digital session at this year’s Makassar International Writers Festival presented the two artists and their mentors in an online public event which can be viewed on MIWF / Rumata Space You Tube Channel here.

-Speakers: Erni Aladjai (Indonesia, Fitrah Ramadhan (Indonesia), Lily Yulianti Farid (Indonesia), Niall Griffiths (Wales, UK), Safyan Iqball (Wales, UK) and Alexandra Büchler (Wales, UK).
+Speakers: Erni Aladjai, Fitrah Ramadhan, Lily Yulianti Farid (Indonesia) and Safyan Iqbal, Niall Griffiths, Alexandra Büchler and Ruth Fabby (Wales, UK).
 Hosted by Desca Ang.

 Safyan Iqbal is a Deaf filmmaker, photographer and visual storyteller based in Cardiff, Wales.
 A trained camera operator, Safyan has filmed events, produced BSL flyers and promotional videos for theatre companies and for LGTBQIA+ Deaf Pride weekend, as well as providing workshops for the British Deaf Association for Deaf people to learn about filming and editing.
 He recently completed an apprenticeship at ITV Wales, working with the Production Specialist Team and the ITV teams in London, Bristol, Birmingham and ITV Signpost, learning how television is translated into BSL.
 Safyan also volunteers for RawFfest, delivering Deaf Awareness to the festival and BSL training to all volunteers.
 He is an active member of the Sherman Theatre’s Deaf Theatre Club, the Cardiff Deaf Creative Hands and Cardiff Deaf Centre.
 He is fluent in British Sign Language (BSL) and lip-reading English.